How to Get a Personal Loan With Bad Credit in South Africa (2026 Guide)

 I found that planning and preparation go a long way.
 Here’s my step-by-step process:

-- Check Your Credit Report
+1. Check Your Credit Report

 Before you apply, it’s helpful to get your free credit report from at least one of the main bureaus.
-Look for any errors or old information that could affect your score.
+Identify any errors or information that could affect your score.
 If you find mistakes, it’s worth disputing them.
-Clearing up wrong details can make a real difference. - Evaluate Your Current Finances
+Clearing up wrong details can make a real difference.

 Work out your monthly budget.
 Write down your income versus expenses.
 Calculate what you can afford to repay each month without falling behind.
-Lenders might ask for your latest payslip, bank statements, or proof of regular income, so keep those handy.
-Knowing your finances thoroughly helps avoid over-borrowing and shows lenders you’re responsible. - Shop Around and Compare Options
+Lenders may request your latest payslip, bank statements, or proof of regular income, so keep those handy.
+Knowing your finances thoroughly helps avoid over-borrowing and shows lenders you’re responsible.

 Look for lenders who are open to applicants with bad credit.
 These can be specialist lenders, online-only banks, or even credit unions.
-Some lenders offer a prequalification check that won’t impact your credit score and tells you if you could be approved before making a full application. - Gather Required Documents
+Some lenders offer a prequalification check that won’t impact your credit score and tells you if you could be approved before making a full application.

 Only apply for loans you’re confident you can afford.
 Sending out many applications in a short period can further drop your credit score, as too many credit checks send a red flag to lenders.
-Focus on lenders where you have the best chance.
-Being selective means you can protect your credit score for future borrowing. - Consider a Secured Loan or Adding a Guarantor
+Focus on lenders where you have the best opportunities.
+Being selective means you can protect your credit score for future borrowing.

 Tips for Improving Approval Odds (Even with Bad Credit)